SciCatProject/scicatlive/README.md

       (linting is not part of this matrix: it lives in [.github/workflows/lint.yaml](.github/workflows/lint.yaml), called as a single reusable workflow from the `lint` job.
-It has three jobs: `static-lint` (YAML, JSON, shell, Python, JavaScript and HTML - checks that only ever look at the repo's own committed files), `docs-lint` (Markdown link checking, Markdown style, and the MkDocs link check), and `release-lint` (dry-runs [publish-oci.js](.github/semantic-release/publish-oci.js) and `semantic-release`, so a broken release pipeline is caught on every PR instead of only when a real release runs). `test` `needs` the `lint` job, so the heavy compose matrix never starts if any of the three lint jobs fails.
+It has three jobs: `static-lint` (YAML, JSON, shell, Python, JavaScript and HTML - checks that only ever look at the repo's own committed files), `docs-lint` (Markdown link checking, Markdown style, and the MkDocs link check), and `release-lint` (runs [publish-oci.js](.github/semantic-release/publish-oci.js)'s unit tests, then dry-runs `publish-oci.js` and `semantic-release`, so a broken release pipeline is caught on every PR instead of only when a real release runs). `test` `needs` the `lint` job, so the heavy compose matrix never starts if any of the three lint jobs fails.
 If the new service introduces a file extension none of these tools already cover, add a step for it to whichever job fits, or a new job if it doesn't.
 If that tool supports auto-fixing, wire it up the way `ruff`, `eslint` and `markdownlint-cli2` are: a